Klinsmann remains certain U.S. will qualify for Russia

-BERLIN United States coach Juergen Klinsmann remains "1,000 percent sure" his side will qualify for the 2018 World Cup despite a 4-0 rout at Costa Rica last week.
+BERLIN (Reuters) - United States coach Juergen Klinsmann remains "1,000 percent sure" his side will qualify for the 2018 World Cup despite a 4-0 rout at Costa Rica last week.

 He even has the support of President Barack Obama, the coach told a gala dinner in Berlin.